A FEW WORDS ABOUT DOUG . . .

 As I've painted 27 Snohomish residences, many friends came my way through my association with the Snohomish Historical Society (SnohomishHistoricalSociety.org.)
 Over the years, I was invited to do several in-person "Meet & Greets" where I exhibited my Snohomish art in historic structures during their September and December Historic Home Tours.
 This was easy as Doug and I in lived nearby Sammamish during most of the 2000s.

-2006 ~ REDMOND REPORTER NEWSPAPER I (First Redmond Reporter News Clipping)
+2006 REDMOND REPORTER NEWSPAPER I (1st Redmond Reporter News Feature)

 When Renee opened her cafe, the Redmond Reporter published a two-page pictorial about it.
 Renee shared my "Historic Stone House" portrait with staff writier Mary Stevens Decker, who phoned me for an interview.
 Click on Redmond Reporter pdf to read the article, "Redmond Spotlight ~ Artist Sees Beauty in Old Buildings."